oblador/react-native-image-progress/README.md

 |**`color`**|Color of the indicator, can be passed in `style.color` too|`#333` for bar, `gray` for spinner|
 |**`backgroundColor`**|Color of the background (only applies to bar)|`rgba(255, 255, 255, 0.5)`|

 Note: `onLoad*` events are bubbled up, so if you wan't to do some custom thing when the image is loaded for example.
-Currently those are very buggy though.

 ## Demo